Non-Musculoskeletal

 repeated in other countries to see if these results are repeatable.

-- The study should be used to generate
+- The study should be used to generate interdisciplinary

-trials of separate ad concurrent chiropractic management.
+separate ad concurrent chiropractic management.

 This is what happened 20 years ago for back